Catching Waves: Life Lessons at Campus Point in Santa Barbara, CA

 I tried again in Cocoa Beach, Florida but the tide was in and it was raining and my surf instructor cancelled.

-My mother has a condo at Venice Beach where the kids surf the point break off he jetty, but the water is so full of boulders, I don’t have the cojones for it.
+My mother has a condo at Venice Beach in Florida where the kids surf the break off the jetty, but the water is so full of boulders, I don’t have the guts to try it.

 In Los Angeles, the whole stretch of coastline from San Onofre all the way up to Malibu is dominated by a menacing localism.
-If you ain’t from there, you don’t belong there, and woe unto you should you step on somebody’s wave.
+If you ain’t from there, you don’t belong there, and woe unto you should you get in somebody’s way.

-It was beginning to look like surfing in the US was going to be impossible, but then I found it.
+It was beginning to look like surfing in the USA was impossible, but then I found what I was looking for.

 Campus Point at the University of California Santa Barbara is normally crowded but I happened to arrive during Spring Break and the campus was a ghost town.
 I arrived at 6am and donned my wet suit.
 The waves looked fine.
 I started paddling.

 Some waves are hard to surf.
-I worked for my father’s company for ten years, and although the company prospered during my tenure, I never felt like I was a success.
-If a therapist were to peel my layers, it wouldn’t take them long to discover that I have a burning need for recognition and approval.
-Money alone doesn’t do it for me.
+I worked for my father’s company for ten years, and although the company prospered during my tenure, I never felt like a success.
+If a therapist were to peel away my layers, it wouldn’t take them long to discover that I have a burning need for recognition.
+Money isn’t enough.

 I sat on my surfboard about 100 yards off Campus Point and watched the waves.
 I caught a surge and started paddling like mad but the wave washed out so I had to turn around and paddle back out again.
 This happened three or four times before I realized I was in the wrong place.
 I needed to be further out.

-My wife suggested I take a job teaching English aboard Navy ships overseas.
+My wife suggested I take a job teaching English aboard Navy ships at sea.
 When I declined, she left me anyway.
-My second marriage fell apart.
 But I kept trying to make a go of my business.
-It was discouraging, but for the first time I knew what I wanted.
-I wanted to prove myself.
-So I kept at it.
+Sure, it was discouraging, but I knew what I wanted, so I kept at it.

-Further out the waves were breaking with more frequency and sufficient energy.
-I caught one and tried to pop up, but my hands slipped off and I got pummeled by the surf.
-I tried again but buried the nose and flipped over.
+Further out the waves were breaking with more frequency and sufficient strength.
+I caught one and tried to pop up, but my hands slipped off and I got pummeled.
+I tried again and got to my feet, but buried the nose and flipped over.
 I was getting tired, but after all the trials and setbacks it had taken just to find this place, I wasn’t about to give up.

 Rising From a Dog Pile

-Normally, I just hang up on guys like this, but for some reason I decided to listen that day.
+Normally, I just hang up on guys like that, but for some reason I listened.
 In the course of things, he let it slip that Yahoo was experimenting with the same thing.
 I was more familiar with Yahoo than with Dogpile, so when I got off with him, I looked up Yahoo’s program and decided to sign up.

 It worked.
 Yahoo immediately began driving business to my site.
 The return on investment was extraordinary.
 For every dollar invested, I got two dollars in sales.
 Perhaps I was lucky, perhaps I was God blessed, but things were beginning to turn.

 Then I heard Google was launching their own pay-per-click program.
 I immediately signed up.
-Google’s program called Adwords rolled up like the perfect wave.
-I caught it and was off and running.
+Google’s program rolled up like the perfect wave.
+I caught it and was off.
 I stopped teaching college.
 I stopped doing focus groups.
 I devoted myself full time to the business.
-My perseverance had finally paid off.
+My perseverance had paid off.